OpenSecuritySummit/oss2018/content/tracks/Chaos-Engineering/user-sessions/hands-on-chaos-experiements.md

 ---
-title        : Hands on Chaos Experiments type         : user-session status       : draft description  : organizers   :
+title        : Hands on Chaos Experiments type         : user-session track        : Chaos Engineering status       : review description  : organizers   :
-participants :
+participants:
+    - Russ Miles
 ---

 In this session, attendees will learn how to build chaos experiments from scratch using the free and open source Chaos Toolkit.